Tommaso23/WordPress-on-AKS/docs/README.md

 # Wordpress on Azure Kubernetes Service: Step-by-Step Guide
-This repo contains the initial setup required
+This repo contains the initial setup required to...
 ![Architecture Diagram](./architecture.svg)

-*Figure 1: Wordpress on Azure Kubernetes Services Architecture*

 _Download the [architecture.vsdx file](./docs/architecture.svg) of the architecture_